bropedio/brave-new-world/BNW-post-2.1-modifications-main/ips/altpatches-readme.txt

 -black-d, dadaluma, dryad terra alt sprites patches included in bnw zip from 2.0

--coreography (Sir Fig Newton)
+-choreography (Sir Fig Newton)

 Restructures the Dance command, breaking each biome's list of steps up into two categories: transition steps and sustain steps.
 Transition steps are those that can be chosen from when you dance a new background.
-Sustain steps are those that can be chosen when you choose a dance that matches the current background There are 2 steps in each category, with probabilities as follows:
+Sustain steps are those that can be chosen when you choose a dance that matches the current background.
+There are 2 steps in each category, with probabilities as follows:
 Transition steps: 75%/25%
 Sustain steps: 60%/40%